wallisc/Kaleidoscope-AltTabber/README.md

 This plugin will overrides certain key functions when the left-alt is held.

-This is primarily to designed for fast alt-tabbing when the left-alt key is mapped to a thumb key.
+This is primarily to designed for ambidextrous fast alt-tabbing when the left-alt key is mapped to a thumb key.

 The following keys are remapped: